 (…existing texts…)

 A non-AP MLD may retrieve buffered BUs that are MMPDUs buffered at the AP MLD on any enabled link.
-An AP MLD may use any enabled links to transmit individually addressed bufferable management frames that are not a TPC Request frame or a Link Measurement Request frame, subject to the power state of the non-AP STA on each of the links.
+An AP MLD may use any enabled links to transmit individually addressed bufferable management frames (see Table 11-3)(#10581), subject to the power state of the non-AP STA on each of the links.

 (…existing texts…)

 35.3.7.1.6 Use of More Data subfield by an MLD

 An AP affiliated with an AP MLD uses the More Data subfield as defined in 9.2.4.1.8 (More Data subfield) to indicate to a non-AP STA in PS mode affiliated with the non-AP MLD that more individually addressed BUs are buffered for that non-AP MLD.
-The indicated buffered BUs (not including the BU currently being transmitted) are buffered at the AP MLD for the non-AP MLD and correspond to Data frames with TIDs that are mapped to this link by the most recent DL TID-to-link mapping (negotiated TID-to-link mapping or default mode mapping, see 35.3.7.1 (TID-to-link mapping)) or Management frames that are not a TPC Request frame or a Link Measurement Request frame (see 35.3.12.4 (Traffic indication)).
+The indicated buffered BUs (not including the BU currently being transmitted) are buffered at the AP MLD for the non-AP MLD and correspond to Data frames with TIDs that are mapped to this link by the most recent DL TID-to-link mapping (negotiated TID-to-link mapping or default mode mapping, see 35.3.7.1 (TID-to-link mapping)) or Management frames (see Table 11-3 and 35.3.12.4 (Traffic indication))(#10581).

-NOTE—In the case of default mapping, all TIDs are mapped to all links, so that individually addressed buffered BUs refer to all individually addressed Data frames and individually addressed bufferable Management frames that are not a TPC Request frame or a Link Measurement Request frame.
+NOTE—In the case of default mapping, all TIDs are mapped to all links, so that individually addressed buffered BUs refer to all individually addressed Data frames and individually addressed bufferable Management frames (see Table 11-3)(#10581).

 (…existing texts…)